Bjarte Rettedal/Stone/Getty images

 Solar panels can certainly save you money in Illinois.
-Not only can you reduce your electricity bill significantly by installing solar panels, but you can also increase the resale value of your home and even sell excess electricity back to the electricity grid in exchange for bill credits.
+You can reduce your electricity bill significantly by installing solar panels.
+In addition, you could increase the resale value of your home and even sell excess electricity back to the electricity grid in exchange for bill credits.

 What is the life expectancy of solar panels in Illinois?

-Solar panels have a typical lifespan of between 20 and 30 years, but how long your solar panels last will depend on many factors.
+Solar panels have a typical lifespan of between 25 and 30 years.
+However, various factors can impact how long your panels last.
 Before choosing a solar installation company, ask about the typical lifespan of the panels you’re considering and whether the company offers warranties or guarantees on the solar panels.

 Are there disadvantages to using solar energy in Illinois?

 While there are plenty of perks to installing solar panels on your home, it’s also important to talk about the downsides of solar energy.
-First, solar panels come with a huge price tag, though this can be offset with tax credits and energy savings.
-It’s also worth noting that not everyone can have solar panels where they live.
-Consider whether your home is right for solar panels before signing a contract with a solar company.
+Solar panels come with a huge price tag, though this can be offset with tax credits and energy savings.
+It’s also worth noting that not every home is suitable for solar.
+Consider whether solar makes sense for your budget and household before signing a contract with a solar company.

 How does solar power help the environment?

-Traditional electricity generation emits carbon dioxide into the air, which pollutes the air and water and contributes to climate change.
+Traditional electricity generation emits carbon dioxide into the atmosphere, polluting the air and water and contributing to climate change.
 Solar power is a form of green energy and doesn’t have the same negative environmental consequences because panels don’t emit greenhouse gasses when they generate energy.
 It is also a renewable resource, as using solar energy does not deplete the sun.

 Is it better to buy or lease solar panels?

 While both buying and leasing solar panels are legitimate options, buying panels tends to have a better long-term financial payoff.
-However, if purchasing solar panels upfront is not an option for you, a solar loan or community solar program may be a better option.
+However, if purchasing solar panels up front is not an option for you, a solar loan or community solar program may be a better option.
 You can also consider investing in portable solar panels.